sechseck/corona-epidemics-model/readme.md

 ### Installing

-put the source file and the case_numbers.csv in the same directory, e.g.
+Put the source file and the case_numbers.csv in the same directory, e.g.
 ```
 $ls
 corona_sir.py